LithiumHou/SigXTalk/README.md

 pip install dhg
 ```

 That's it!
-You are all set for the SigXTalk installation.
+You are now ready to perform the SigXTalk analysis.

 ## Usage